SSalario

 Most employees accept promotion offers without negotiating.
 This is a significant mistake — promotion time is when HR has the most flexibility, and accepting a low first offer anchors your salary for years.
 Here are the signals that your promotion package deserves pushback:

-- Your new salary falls below the midpoint of the posted range for the new title.
-With pay transparency laws now in effect in 17+ states, job postings often reveal the salary range for your new title.
+• Your new salary falls below the midpoint of the posted range for the new title.
+In many states and localities with pay-transparency rules, job postings often reveal the salary range for your new title.
 If you are being offered a salary in the bottom quartile of that range, you have documented evidence to request more.

 How to Negotiate Your Promotion Salary: A Three-Step Approach